markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 ### Setting up our Feature Development Environment
 Our first step is to create a new feature development environment from a stable copy of the current codebase, the `develop` branch, so we can work in isolation.
 Let's create our first feature branch from the first Git issue.

-According to our Git workflow, our first step when creating a feature branch will be to `checkout` into the `develop` branch, then create a new branch.
+According to our Git workflow, our first step when creating a feature branch will be to `checkout` into the `develop` branch.
+Then let's create our new feature branch and set it as the active branch.
 We can accomplish these two git operations with the following command in the terminal:
 ```
 git checkout -b feature/hero-text
 ```